He brought his people out with joy, his chosen with singing. Psalm 105:43

 The Reproof of False Prophets

 8 “ ‘Therefore the Lord God says: “Because you have spoken falsehood and seen lies, therefore, I am against you,” says the Lord God.
-9 “My hand will be against the prophets who see false visions and who utter lying divinations.
-They will not be in the council of my people, neither will they be written in the writing of the house of Israel, neither will they enter into the land of Israel.
+9 “My hand will be against the prophets who see false visions and who utter lying divination.
+They will not be in the council of my people, nor will they be written in the writing of the house of Israel, nor will they enter into the land of Israel.
 Then you will know that I am the Lord God.”

 False Female Prophets

 17 You, son of man, set your face against the daughters of your people, who prophesy out of their own heart, and prophesy against them, 18 and say, “The Lord God says, ‘Woe to the women who sew magic charms on their sleeves, and make veils for the heads of people of every stature to ensnare them!
 Will you hunt my people and save them for yourselves?
 19 You have profaned me among my people for handfuls of barley and for pieces of bread, to kill those who should not die, and to save people who should not live, by your lying to my people who listen to lies.’